Mortgage Guidelines 101 For Borrowers & Loan Officers

 I would also like to congratulate the new members to Gustan Cho Associates at Loan Cabin Inc. in passing the rigorous NMLS Examination and becoming a member of our growing successful mortgage team.
 Also like to welcome those loan officers who are planning on joining Gustan Cho Associates Mortgage Group.

 Becoming a licensed mortgage loan originator does take time.

-- The first thing you need to do is go to NMLS Resource Center and register and obtain your NMLS Unique Identifier Number.
+- The first thing you need to do is go to NMLS Resource Center and register and obtain a NMLS Unique Identifier Number

-- You can choose any school of your choice as long as it is NMLS approved.
+- Loan Officer Candidates can choose any school of their choice as long as it is NMLS approved

 Information On The NMLS Exam Versus Reality